robavs/JobLink/README.md

 # JobLink

-JobLink is a platform designed for job posting and recruitment purposes specifically for the field of Software Engineering.
+JobLink is a platform designed for job posting and recruitment purposes specifically for the subject at University: Software Engineering.
 The application was developed using Entity Framework Core with a code-first approach and React.

 Unregistered users have the opportunity to register on the platform either as freelancers or employers by completing a 5-page registration form.